Aliases for TREX1 Gene

 GeneCards Summary for TREX1 Gene

 TREX1 (Three Prime Repair Exonuclease 1) is a Protein Coding gene.
-Diseases associated with TREX1 include vasculopathy, retinal, with cerebral leukodystrophy and chilblain lupus.
-Among its related pathways are Chks in Checkpoint Regulation and Cytosolic sensors of pathogen-associated DNA.
-GO annotations related to this gene include protein homodimerization activity and single-stranded DNA binding.
+Diseases associated with TREX1 include Systemic Lupus Erythematosus and Aicardi-Goutieres Syndrome 1.
+Among its related pathways are Cytosolic sensors of pathogen-associated DNA and Chks in Checkpoint Regulation.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and double-stranded DNA binding.
 An important paralog of this gene is TREX2.